Save Percentage Calculator

 What is Save Percentage?

-In a goal-scoring sports, Save Percentage (SV%) is a stats that measure how successful the goalkeeper is at stopping shots on a goal.
-It can be calculated by dividing the total number of saves by the total number of shots that the goalkeeper faces, then multiply the result by 100.
-We have explain you the formula, included real-world examples, and in different sports in the below:
+In goal-scoring sports, save percentage (SV%) is a statistic that measures how successful a goalkeeper is at stopping shots on goal.
+It can be calculated by dividing the total number of saves by the total number of shots the goalkeeper faces, then multiply the result by 100.
+We explain the formula below, include real-world examples, and show how it applies across different sports:

 Formula: